 - lower than 0.6mmol/L is a normal reading

-- 0.6 to 1.5mmol/L means you're at a slightly increased risk of DKA and should test again in a couple of hours
+- 0.6 to 1.5mmol/L means you're at a slightly increased risk of DKA and you should test again in 2 hours

 - 1.6 to 2.9mmol/L means you're at an increased risk of DKA and should contact your diabetes team or GP as soon as possible

-- 3mmol/L or over means you have a very high risk of DKA and should get medical help immediately
+- 3mmol/L or above means you have a very high risk of DKA and should get medical help immediately

 If you do a urine ketone test, a result of more than 2+ means there's a high chance you have DKA and you should get medical help immediately.

 When to get medical help

-Go to your nearest accident and emergency (A&E) department straight away if you think you have DKA, especially if you have a high level of ketones in your blood or urine.
+Go to your nearest A&E immediately if you think you have DKA, especially if you have a high level of ketones in your blood or urine.

 DKA is an emergency and needs to be treated in hospital immediately.

-Call your diabetes team or GP as soon as possible if you're not sure if you need emergency help – for example:
+Call your diabetes team or GP as soon as possible if you're not sure whether you need emergency help – for example:

-- your blood sugar or ketone levels are high or getting higher over time but you don't feel unwell
+- your blood sugar or ketone levels are high or getting higher over time, but you do not feel unwell

 - you feel unwell but your blood sugar or ketone levels are normal or are only a little bit higher than usual